Dispatches from the goldfish bowl

 Millennials morphing into their Boomer moms and dads: buying cars and moving to sunny suburbia

-The latest J. D. Power data on new light vehicle buyers reveals Millennials accounted for 27% of U.S sales in 2014, rising from 23% in 2013.
+The latest J. D. Power data on new vehicle buyers reveals Millennials accounted for 27% of U.S sales in 2014, up from 23% in 2013.

-Leaving aside the generational age range slight of hand required to boost the importance of Millennials by co-opting millions of proud, card carrying Gen Xers, the big picture remains: buyers under 35 are beginning to enter the new car market in greater numbers than the Yellow Cab riding solons though possible.
+Even though Millennial generation cachet has been enhanced by generational age range slight of hand that moved its age range goal posts several years earlier – thereby co-opting millions of proud Gen Xers – the big picture remains clear: buyers under 35 are beginning to enter the new car market in greater numbers than solons who ride in Yellow Cabs thought possible.

-Derek Thompson, a senior editor at The Atlantic, and a savvy, entertaining observer of American culture, reviewed the Power estimates and confessed he may have misjudged earlier reluctance by the Boomers’ kids to get behind the wheel (Millennials Not So Cheap after All, April 21, 2015).
+One such, Derek Thompson, a senior editor at The Atlantic, confessed he may have misjudged reluctance by the Boomers’ kids to get behind the wheel (April 21, 2015).

-Millennials are finally gaining financial traction, marrying, setting up households in places they can afford and having toddlers of their own.
+Millennials are finally marrying, gaining financial traction and setting up households in places they can afford and having toddlers of their own.
 Maybe they now see their Boomer moms and dads in a more sympathetic light.
 We live in hope.

 So, why the meme of an urban, car-free Millennial future?
 Jed Kolko, chief economist at real estate authority Trulia, told the FiveThirtyEight columnist that earlier stereotyping came from … “Your typical young, elite-media-outlet journalist” who was likely to be living “in the city.”
 Got it: goldfish bowl.